 A day in the mind of a young neurosurgeon heads for a downward spiral until a handful of powerful incidences penetrates her gray matter giving her a new look on life.
 Combining aspects of art and medicine, this poignant story portrays focus and determination through the eyes of a woman who is set to do one thing: be the best by giving it her all.
 Jessie in Reverie has screened at festivals including Bare Bones International Film & Music Festival and Tallgrass International Film Festival.

 Told almost entirely through tap dancing, this mysterious experimental drama chronicles the lives of a master tapper and his protégé, whose relationship is ruined when a mysterious painting causes them to hallucinate horrors.
 Life On Tap has screened at festivals including Lady's First International Film Festival.

 Moth To The Fame

-This documentary creates a metaphor between the bright lights of success and moths to a flame as told through the eyes of a Cannes Film Festival lighting technician.
+This documentary creates a metaphor between the bright lights of success and moths to a flame as told through a Cannes Film Festival lighting technician's eyes.

-Plant collectors around the world seek the services of a world-renown environmental horticulturalist with a mind like a GPS.
-Discovering new plants in leech-infested forests in Thailand and the sweltering heat of a Tahitian jungle comes with its controversies and competition, and this documentary uncovers the truths behind the special abilities of one amazing world-traveler and explorer.
+Plant collectors worldwide seek the services of a world-renowned environmental horticulturalist with a mind like a GPS.
+Discovering new plants in leech-infested forests in Thailand and the sweltering heat of a Tahitian jungle comes with controversies and competition.
+This documentary uncovers the truths behind the special abilities of one amazing world-traveler and explorer.